25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 1. Action Bias

-Why did people hoard toilet paper as a response to COVID?
+Why did people hoard toilet paper during COVID?

 Example